 What is the Universal Postal Union?

 Established in 1874, The UPU is one of the United Nations’ specialized agencies and consists of four bodies: Congress, Council of Administration, Postal Operations Council, and the International Bureau.

 The UPU’s purpose is to encourage global postal growth by coordinating policies amongst its 192 member countries.
-They set technical and security standards for international delivery and bring unity to the process of sending letters and small packages across borders.
+They set technical and security standards across postal operators for international delivery and bring unity to the process of sending letters and small packages across borders within the member states.

 Why did the US threaten to withdraw from the Universal Postal Union?

 Back in 1969, developing countries were given special shipping rates (also known as ‘terminal due’).
 Along with other developing countries, China can ship small packages to the United States at a low cost based on rates established by the UPU.
 In some cases, it’s cheaper to ship an order from China to the United States than New York to California.